What is a good slope for a driveway?

 Multiple factors determine which surfacing option you ought to use on your driveway including budget, drainage and the gradient you calculated earlier.

 In the case of budget, it helps to understand what the different surfacing options cost.
-You can install gravel grids on a slope if your gradient is less than 25% or less and are the cheapest option.
-They also offer the best drainage option of all.
+You can install gravel grids on a slope if your gradient is less than 25% (14.04º) or less.
+Gravel grids are the cheapest surfacing option and they also offer the best drainage option of all.

 With anything steeper, you will better served by a bound material such as a resin bonded surface, tarmac/asphalt, concrete or block.
 These options are more expensive and will need to be installed in conjunction with a channel drainage solution to gather and drain the surface water.
 If the total area of the new surface is over 50m2, then you'll also need to seek planning permission from the local authority to install non-porous surfaces such as tarmac or concrete.